Rutuja-2604/HA-DR-Aws-Project/README.md

 Fault Tolerance: Even if one instance fails, others in the ASG handle traffic.
 Regional Redundancy: If an entire AWS region fails, traffic is redirected to another.
 Scalability: ASG ensures resources adjust based on demand.
-Business Continuity: Ensures uptime and availability during disastes.
+Business Continuity: Ensures uptime and availability during disastes